 Also, dogs can be genetically predisposed to separation related issues as well as dogs developing separation anxiety due to medical issues (for example pain/ discomfort)and cognitive dysfunction (in older dogs).

-What is Separation Anxiety and Separation Related Disorders in dogs and what are the common signs?
+What is Separation Anxiety and what are the common signs?

 Separation anxiety is part of a larger group of problem behaviours that we refer to as separation-related behaviours.
 By definition, separation-related behaviours are behaviours that only happen when the owner isn't at home.
 Or if they do happen at other times, they are displayed with greater intensity and duration and/or out of context when the owner isn't there